Advertiser Disclosure

 Bottom Line:

-Southwest Airlines and Icelandair have unveiled a new partnership that enables passengers from both airlines to connect effortlessly between their networks.
-This initiative will commence with Baltimore (BWI) as the inaugural U.S. airport offering these connections, with Denver and Nashville to follow.
+Southwest Airlines and Icelandair have officially launched a new partnership that enables passengers from both airlines to connect effortlessly between their networks.
+This initiative has begun with Baltimore (BWI) as the inaugural U.S. airport offering these connections, though Denver and Nashville will follow.

 Final Thoughts